yashptel/test-api/README.md

   ```
 - `GET /articles?page=1&limit=10`: returns a paginated list of the articles
 - `GET /articles/:id`: returns the detailed information of an album
-- `POST /articles/search?q=search_query`: search for article.
+- `GET /articles/search?q=search_query`: search for article.
 It returns matching articles in fields: title, subtitle and content.

 Try the URL `http://localhost:8080/healthz` in a browser, and you should see something like `"OK"` displayed.